 The southernmost part of Eurasia.
-Mainland Eurasia short description for kids
+Mainland Eurasia brief description for children

-which are within it.
-The generalized name of the mainland was first used in the first half of the XIX in. famous geographer Alexander Humboldt.
+which are within its boundaries.
+The generalized name of the continent was first used in the first half of the 19th century.
+V. famous geographer Alexander Humboldt.

 EURASIA